Search: 160 results

 Hear, O our God, for we are despised!
 Return their reproach on their own head!
 Reduce them to plunder in a land of exile!

-These are the people of the province who came up from captivity of the exiles whom Nebuchadnezzar king of Babylon had carried into exile.
-They returned to Jerusalem and to Judah, each one to his city.
+These, are the sons of the province, who came up from among the Captives of the Exile, whom Nebuchadnezzar king of Babylon did exile, - but they came back to Jerusalem and to Judah, every one to his own city;

 Who giveth greatness to nations, or destroyeth them, Who spreadeth out nations, or leadeth them into exile: